 What is a cookie?

-Cookies are small text files that are sent to your computer when you visit a website.
-They are widely used in order to make websites and/or applications work, or work more efficiently, as well as to provide information to the owners of the website and/or application.
+Cookies and similar technologies are small text files that are sent to your devices when you visit a website or application.
+They are widely used in order to make websites and applications work, or work more efficiently, as well as to provide information to the owners of the website and/or application.

-Cookies on Medacta websites do lots of different jobs, like letting you navigate between pages efficiently, storing your preferences and generally improving your experience of a website.
+Cookies on websites and applications do lots of different jobs, like letting you navigate between pages efficiently, storing your preferences (such as login data, the default language, font sizes, additional display settings, etc.) and generally improving user’s experience.

 The types of cookies we use

 If you use parts of the site that require registration to access content, we will place an “authentication cookie” on your computer.
-This allows you to leave and return to these parts of the site without re-authenticating yourself.
+This is a technical cookie, that allows you to leave and return to these parts of the site without re-authenticating yourself.

-If you have Adobe Flash installed on your computer (most computers do) and you use video players, we store a “flash cookie” on your computer.
+If you have Adobe Flash installed on your devices and you use video players, we store a “flash cookie” on your device.
 These cookies are used to store data needed to play back video or audio content and store the user’s preferences.

-Medacta likes to understand how visitors use our websites by using web analytics services.
+In order to understand how visitors use our websites, this Website uses web analytics services.
 They count the number of visitors and tell us things about the visitors’ behaviour overall – such as identifying the search engine keywords that lead the user to the site, the typical length of stay on the site or the average number of pages a user views; we use services such as Google Analytics to track web statistics.
-In this case, Google will place a “3rd party cookie” on your computer.
-This is also the case when we use Google Maps.
+In this case, Google will place a “third-party cookie” on your computer.

 How to control cookies